 How are projects allocated?

 For each applicant, the Honours co-ordinator will calculate the average for the top-four Level 3 units, and check that the student meets the Faculty requirements for Honours entry (note that the ultimate decision for Honours entry is made at Faculty level).

 The Honours co-ordinator will allocate projects in late November-December.
 Students will need to be contactable via email during this time to accept or decline project offers.
 Note that both the Semester 1 and Semester 2 projects are allocated during this time, for projects starting the following year.

-The School runs a 2-week Induction Program for new Honours students, which starts two weeks prior to Week 1.
+The School runs a 2-week Training Program for new Honours students, which starts two weeks prior to Week 1.
 The program is compulsory and students should be available between 9am-5pm for these two weeks.
 A detailed program will be emailed to students by Fiona prior to the commencement of the program.
-The Induction Program consists of:
+The Training Program consists of:

 - Meeting School staff

 - Information and workshops on the honours program and assessment

 - Introduction to a range of technical, safety and administrative matters